rendermani/ascio-whmcs-plugin/README.md

 - activate the ascio plugin in the WHMCS settings and configure it
 - If you are in testmode, you need to add the testing-credentials
-- Please run create_email_templates.php to init all templates.

 ##Known issues: